google/comprehensive-rust/src/exercises/day-3/simple-gui.md

 * `Window`: has a `title` and contains other widgets.
 * `Button`: has a `label`.
-In reality, it would also take a callback to allow the called to do something when the button is clicked but we won't include that since we're only drawing the GUI.
+In reality, it would also take a callback function to allow the program to do something when the button is clicked but we won't include that since we're only drawing the GUI.
 * `Label`: has a `label`.